-Other employee benefits are country-specific and structured in accordance with local practice and local legal requirements.
+Other employee benefits are marketspecific and structured in accordance with local practice and local legal requirements.
 The Group regularly reviews its benefit coverage locally and assesses its programs in this area with the support of selected vendors.
 Two members of the Executive Committee are covered by the pension scheme applicable to all employees with a Swiss employment contract.
 In addition, they are covered in a top-up pension scheme.
-Four members of the Executive Committee are covered under an expatriate off-shore pension plan and three members of the Executive Committee are covered by local pension plans in their countries.
+Four members of the Executive Committee are covered under an expatriate offshore pension plan and four members of the Executive Committee are covered by local pension plans in their markets.